Are you wondering how to become a fashion blogger and make an income doing it? If so, this post is for you!

 For me, the main difference between being an influencer and being a blogger is that Instagram is an active job, whereas blogging is mostly a passive job.

 What I mean by this is that in order to make money on Instagram, you can’t stop working.
-Typically, you make money from collaborations, so as soon as sponsored posts stop coming your way, you loose your income.
+Typically, you make money from collaborations, so as soon as sponsored posts stop coming your way, you lose your income.
+This has been especially true during the pandemic in 2020, which has been very challenging for many influencers.

 And guess what?
 I still earned $2000 from doing nothing.
 That’s the amazing part of blogging – once you have everything set up, you can chill a little.
-With Instagram, this just isn’t possible.
+With Instagram, this just isn’t possible, unless you have someone else managing your page.

 Another big difference is that with a blog, you’re working for yourself.
 With Instagram, you’re working for other people.